JCharante/anki-manual/editing.md

 hold down the shift key while pasting, Anki will preserve more formatting.

+When pasting text, Anki will keep most formatting by default.
+If you hold down the shift key while pasting, Anki will strip most of the formatting.
+Under Preferences, you can toggle "Paste without shift key strips formatting" to modify the default behavior.

 ## Cloze Deletion

 'Cloze deletion' is the process of hiding one or more words in a